Kanchenjunga Region

 • 01

-Pangpema at 5,065 m.
-A direct view of the immense north face and 12 km of unbroken glacier.
+5,065 m, facing the north face across 12 km of unbroken glacier.

 • 02